-From now on you can order sample necklaces at Snijlab.
-You may have already known about the samples, but that you can order them in a necklace is new.
+From now on you can order sample chains at Snijlab.
+You may already be familiar with the samples, but the fact that you can order them in a necklace is new.

-Since the beginning, Snijlab has been offering square samples with a corner taken out, and for now that's not going to change either.
-This design still shows all the important sides to consider in your choice of materials.
+Since the beginning, Snijlab has been offering square samples with a corner cut out, and that's not going to change for the time being.
+This design still shows all the important sides to consider in your choice of material.

-New is the necklace.
-Samples are a tool in a design process, to evaluate a material it is good to compare it with similar materials.
-Therefore we have created chains per category and per application.
+What's new is the chain.
+Samples are a tool in a design process, to assess a material it is good to compare it with similar materials.
+Therefore, we have created chains by category and by application.
 We hope this will support you as a designer in choosing a material.

 Why do we make the samples this way?

-Our samples have had the same design for years because it allows you to assess all the different aspects of a laser-cut material.
+Our samples have had the same design for years, because it allows you to evaluate all the different aspects of a laser-cut material.
 The recognizable corner cut out shows how wide the laser beam cuts.

-The open and filled circle show what a line and plane engraving look like.
-A line engraving is often more intense color, while a plane engraving is an even shape.
-In wood, engravings become dark brown, but in other materials they can also become lighter, such as in frost acrylic.
+The open and filled circle show how a line and plane engraving look like.
+A line engraving is often more intense in color, while a plane engraving is an even shape.
+In wood, engravings turn dark brown, but in other materials, they can also become lighter, such as frost acrylic.

-Samples are of course cut on our own machines, so they give a reliable picture of what to expect.
-With each material, pay attention to how the edge quality of the sample is.
+Samples are of course cut on our own machines, so they give a reliable idea of what to expect.
+Therefore, please pay attention to how the edge quality of the sample.
 With wood, for example, soot forms along the edge, while plastic sometimes becomes shiny or very sharp.

 Why should I order a sample?